-OVERVIEW: The Edward E. Ford Foundation supports independent, private secondary schools in the U.S. with a particular focus on advancing best practices for teaching and learning.
+OVERVIEW: The Edward E. Ford Foundation supports independent, private secondary schools in the U.S. with a focus on advancing best practices for teaching and learning.

 IP TAKE: This funder awards traditional grants for school-based projects and educational leadership grants, which are directed toward larger projects that have the potential to impact secondary education more broadly.
 The application process begins with an agenda placement phone call with the foundation.